ArchIT-ShuklA23/ArchIT-ShuklA23/README.md

 Greetings,

-I'm Archit Shukla, a dedicated third-year Computer Engineering student on a mission for technological excellence.
+I'm Archit Shukla, a dedicated Computer Engineering Graduate on a mission for technological excellence.
 My academic journey has explored diverse facets of computer engineering, refining my skills and knowledge.

 With a fervor for innovation, I'm dedicated to exploring fresh solutions and staying abreast of trends.
 From unraveling coding complexities to envisioning innovative tech, the journey of innovation drives me.